 Enjoy One Day in Reykjavik

-Although Reykjavik is not bursting at the seams with sites and attractions, it is more than made up for by the warmth and hospitality of the Icelanders.
+Although Reykjavik is not bursting at the seams with sites and attractions, it’s more than made up for by the warmth and hospitality of the Icelanders.
 I could have easily stayed longer than a week enjoying it.

-Interested in Arctic travel the take a look at this post about what it’s like living in the Arctic by 4 people that live up in Svalbard in the Arctic Circle.
+If you’re interested in Arctic travel the take a look at this post about what it’s like living in the Arctic writer by four people that live in Svalbard in the Arctic Circle.